Auto Accident Settlement

 Martin County Sheriff’s Office

-The Martin County Sheriff’s Office has jurisdiction over the non-municipal areas of Martin County; including CDPs (census-designated places) such as Jensen Beach, and smaller unincorporated communities.
+The Martin County Sheriff’s Office has jurisdiction over the non-municipal areas of Martin County; including CDPs (census-designated places) such as Jensen Beach, Palm City, and smaller unincorporated communities.
 Check back here for other resource page links within MCSO’s jurisdiction which may be added from time to time.

 Police report copies are free (up to 10 pages) for parties involved in the accident.
 Additional copies or requests from non-involved persons are priced at .15 to .20 cents per page, payable in cash, money order or check.